Top of Page

 Principal Investigators (PIs) should review all pending proposals and active awards to ensure that all foreign components have been disclosed.

-Contact Katherine Rose at krose@nova.edu if you need assistance determining whether an activity or relationship may be considered a foreign government talent recruitment program.
+For Guidance: If you need assistance determining whether an activity or relationship may be considered a foreign talent recruitment program, contact researchsecurity@nova.edu.
+If you have questions about the proper mechanism of disclosure, contact fcoi@nova.edu.

 Certain financial interests in a foreign entity, including governments and universities, must be disclosed to NSU in accordance with applicable federal, state, and NSU requirements.